Belmar Pharmacy Notice of Privacy Practice for Protected Health Information

 - The right to request an accounting of disclosures of your protected health information.

-- The right to request and obtain a paper copy of Belmar Pharmacy’s privacy notice.
+- The right to request and obtain a paper copy of Belmar Midco, Inc. and its subsidiaries' privacy notice.

-Belmar Pharmacy reserves the right to amend the company’s Privacy Practices.
+Belmar Midco, Inc. and its subsidiaries reserve the right to amend the company’s Privacy Practices.
 Any changes will be posted in the pharmacy and on this website.

 If you feel that your privacy rights have been violated, you can contact Belmar Pharmacy’s Privacy Officer, Gina Boche, or file a complaint with the Secretary of the Department of Health & Human Services.
 You will not be penalized for filing a complaint.